Everything You Need to Know About the U.S. Citizenship Test

 What is the 50/20 Special Consideration on the Citizenship Test?

-Some applicants are exempt from the English language requirements for naturalization, and they may take the civics test in any language they’d like.
-This exemption applies to people who are over the age of 50 and have been a permanent resident of the United States for at least 20 years (that’s why it’s called 50/20).
+Some applicants are exempt from the English language requirements for naturalization and may take the civics test in any language they’d like.
+This exemption applies to individuals who are over the age of 50 and have been a permanent resident of the United States for at least 20 years (that’s why it’s called 50/20).

 What is the 55/15 Exemption to the English Language Requirement?